DiSCoMaT: Distantly Supervised Composition Extraction from Tables in Materials Science Articles: architecture

-To materialize these rules, \sys\ pre-labels compounds.
-For our dataset, we use a list-based extractor, though other chemical data extractors \cite{chemdataextractor_v1} may also be used.
-After parsing, \sys\ normalizes all coefficients so that they sum to hundred.
-For nested expressions, the outer ratio and the inner ones are normalized separately and then multiplied.
 For units, \sys\ searches for common unit keywords such as mol, mass, weight, and their abbreviations like wt.\%, and at.\%.
-The search is done iteratively with increasing distance from cell containing the composition.
+The search is done iteratively with increasing distance from the cell containing the composition.
 If not found in the table, then the caption is searched.
 If still not found, mole\% is used as default.

 \textbf{Manual Features:} GNN$_1$ uses two hand-coded features.
 The first feature is set to true if that cell contains a composition that matches our rule-based composition parser.
 Each value, true or false, is embedded as $\overrightarrow{o}$.
 The second feature named \emph{max frequency feature} adds the bias that material IDs are generally unique in a table.
 We compute $q_{i}^{r}$ and $q_{j}^{c}$, which denote the maximum frequency of any non-empty string occurring in the cells of row $i$ and column $j$, respectively.
 If these numbers are on the lower side, then that row/column has more unique strings, which should increase the probability that it contains material IDs.
 The computed $q$ values are embedded in a vector as $\overrightarrow{q}$.
 The embedded feature $\overrightarrow{f_{ij}}$ for cell $(i,j)$ is initialized as $\overrightarrow{o_{ij}} \;||\; (\overrightarrow{q_{ij}^r}+\overrightarrow{q_{ij}^c})$.